 Almost everyone I’ve talked to who has lost a parent, whether recently or thirty years ago, still misses their mom or dad deeply.
 And most of them will tell you they’d give almost anything to spend even a few minutes with their parent again.

 I get it.
-Like most adult children, I grew up to have a full life of my own – career, friends, ministry, recreational activities, and a home to manage (many of you can add caring for a spouse and children/grandchildren to the list).
+Like most adult children, I grew up to have a full life of my own – career, friends, recreational activities, and a home to manage.
 After all, wasn’t this what our parents hoped for us – to launch us to pursue our God-given dreams?

-But in today’s society, many adult children achieve such autonomy that connection with family, including parents, is sacrificed.
+But in today’s society, sometimes “cutting the apron strings” means adult children achieve such autonomy that connection with family, including parents, is sacrificed.
 Often children move hundreds and even thousands of miles away to pursue careers and other interests.
 And when their parents begin to age and show signs of needing more help, they are faced with some tough decisions about how to best care for them.

 I made it “home” to visit mom and dad about once a year, and they typically traveled to see me annually, as well.
 We maintained a wonderful tradition of talking for at least an hour every Sunday afternoon by phone.